NVIDIA-AI-IOT/jetson_virtual_touchpanel/README.md

 ./run.sh
 ```

-It should pull the containier image from Docker Hub and once that is done it should launch into the terminal within the container.
+It should pull the container image from Docker Hub and once that is done it should launch into the terminal within the container.

 You can type `exit` to come out.